GurkiratSidhu/GurkiratSidhu/README.md

 - 👋 Hi, I’m @GurkiratSidhu
-- 🌱 I’m currently learning Front End Web Dev using JS and React
+- 🌱 I’m currently learning Front End Web Dev using Javascript and React
 - 📫 How to reach me - https://www.linkedin.com/in/gurkiratsidhu/

 <!---